-Greece: Minimum wage country profile
+Minimum wage country profile for Greece

 This profile describes how minimum wages are regulated and set in Greece.
 It can be read as background information for Eurofound’s annual review of minimum wage setting series.
 In Greece the national minimum wage as generally applicable was established in 1980.
 Until 2012, the minimum wage was determined through a national collective agreement and was ratified by the government.
 From 2012 to 2018, the minimum wage was set by the government under the mandates set by the bailout agreements and the Programs of fiscal adjustment.
 Since February 2019, the minimum wage is being determined by the government after a broad consultation process with national social partners and other public agencies.
+In December 2024, a new law was passed for the transposition of the Minimum Wage Directive (EU), with implementation scheduled to begin in 2028.
+The period from 2025 to 2027 is considered transitional and provides for the continued application of the same system for determining the minimum wage as in 2024.

 In Greece, the statutory minimum wage was established in 2012 in the framework of the bailout programs (requiring implementation of strict austerity measures, the significant reduction of wages in both the private and public sectors, and the liberalization of the labour market) underwent by Greece in the aftermath of the severe economic crisis.
 It was legislated for the first time in subparagraph ix.11 of Law 4093/2012 (Government Gazette /I/222).
 This law abolished the previous existing authority of the national social partners in setting the minimum wage (that was in fact set through a national collective agreement and then ratified by the government), and authorised the government to set its level.